 This is a horror for those who live on our streets.
 It’s also a threat to our city’s quality of life and economy.
 And when so many San Franciscans walk by our fellow humans suffering on our streets and so often doing nothing, it erodes our character and the very soul of our communities.

 Despite decades of well-intentioned bills, spending efforts, or guiding plans, the same tragic scene continues day after day and year after year.
 Indeed, in recent years the situation has become so much worse.
 Yet too often City Hall is still making decisions on homelessness based on folk wisdom rather than hard evidence.
 While we can all look online and see the exact speed and placement of every single one of Johnny Cueto’s pitches, City Government still doesn’t know some of the most basic facts about our homeless population or the effectiveness of the services it’s funding.

-As Supervisor, I would overhaul the culture at City Hall and bring an evidence-based attitude to confronting homelessness.
-We would no longer invest a single public dollar without knowing if it was doing any good.
-City Government will collect the data we need to better understand our homeless population, double down on the programs that are working, and shut down those that are not.
+As Supervisor, I will work to overhaul the culture at City Hall and bring an evidence-based attitude to confronting homelessness.
+We should not invest a single public dollar without knowing if it is doing any good.
+City Government should collect the data we need to better understand our homeless population, double down on the programs that are working, and shut down those that are not.
 With better data on homeless individuals we can more effectively provide them the services they need to rebuild their lives, and make immediate progress in turning the tide on our street homeless epidemic.

 Does City Hall really not know how many people experience homelessness here?